Client Protection Fund

 What happens after I file my claim?

 - If the Fund Administrator determines that your claim is eligible for consideration, a notice of claim and a copy of your claim will be sent to the lawyer, who is allowed 30 days to respond.
 If the lawyer submits a response, a copy will be sent to both you and the Trustees.
-Your claim will then be scheduled for consideration at a future board meeting.
+Your claim will then be investigated and scheduled for consideration at a future board meeting.

-- If the Trustees vote to pay your claim, and certain conditions apply as described below, then the Fund will issue a check to you.
+- If the Trustees vote to pay your claim, and certain conditions apply (as described above), then the Fund will issue a check to you.
 The certain conditions are that the lawyer must have been, for at least six months, dead, disbarred, on disability inactive status, suspended for longer than six months, placed on interim suspension, or convicted of a felony arising out of the facts alleged in your claim.
 If your claim has been approved, but is not yet eligible for payment, payment will be held until one of the events listed above occurs.

 - If the Trustees deny your claim, you will be notified in writing and given an opportunity to request reconsideration.
 If you do submit a Request for Reconsideration, it will be forwarded to the Board of Trustees for consideration at a future Trustee meeting.
 If the Trustees deny your claim, you will be notified in writing.
 That decision is final and there is no further appeal process.